 How to WIN a summer placement with Laing O'Rourke

-One of the ways to get an internship with Laing O’Rourke – especially if you want the opportunity to work abroad – you should enter the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
-If you are chosen as the Construction Engineering and Design Undergraduate of the Year, you will win an international summer placement on one of Laing O’Rourke’s projects overseas (and, incidentally, you also get to attend a swish awards ceremony hosted by the likes of Fiona Bruce and to network with a whole host of graduate employers).
+If you want to get an internship with Laing O’Rourke – especially if you want the opportunity to work abroad – you should enter the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
+If you win the award, you will go on an all-expenses-paid summer placement to add to your CV.
+Previous winners have worked in Australia and Dubai.
+You will also get to attend a swish awards ceremony, hosted by the likes of Fiona Bruce, where you can network with a whole host of graduate employers).

-Applying for the Construction Engineering and Design Undergraduate of the Year Award
+How to apply for the TARGETjobs Construction and Engineering Undergraduate of the Year Award

 The competition opens in October each year and closes at the end of January – those who get quality applications in early impress with their time management.